gsalaman/retropie/README.md

 * Then crimp to the wire.

 ## Trackball config
 So for those using lr-mame2003, you can hit the tab menu, and then it saves, per game, analog sensitivy.  trying this over a power cycle...and yeah, it works.
-Meaning it must be stored in that weird, non-text config file in '~/Retropie/roms/arcade/lr-mame2003/GAME.cfg'
+Meaning it must be stored in that weird, non-text config file in `~/Retropie/roms/arcade/lr-mame2003/GAME.cfg`

+If you are doing both spinner and trackball, one will be mouse 0 and one mouse 1.
+I did my plug-in order so that spinner was 0 (for arkanoid and advmame), but then did a rom-specific config file for `input_player1_mouse_index = "1"` for the trackball games.

 ## Advmame stuff:
 https://retropie.org.uk/forum/topic/9172/advmame-support-for-hotkey-for-emulator-exit/2